The following tutorials are intended as quick start guides to Orion.

-As the only modeler on the pyrrolamides optimization project, your role is to guide the medicinal chemists in their design decisions: – they want suggestions on what to synthesize next.
+In this simulation, your role, as the only modeler on the pyrrolamides optimization project, is to guide the medicinal chemists in their design decisions: they want suggestions on what to synthesize next.
 Your ultimate goal is to help them synthesize the depicted compound.

 You will explore docking in this retrospective study.
-In the drug discovery process, structure-based methods such as docking (the lock-and-key concept where the protein is the lock and the ligand is the key), use the structure of a target protein for hit discovery and lead optimization.
-In hit discovery or virtual screening, no molecules active against the target protein are known.
-Docking is used to identify possible active molecules in a large molecule database by examining their shape and chemical complementarity to the active site.
+In the drug discovery process, structure-based methods such as docking—the lock-and-key concept where the protein is the lock and the ligand is the key—use the structure of a target protein to discover hits and lead optimize leads.
+In hit discovery or virtual screening, no molecules are known that are active against the target protein.
+Docking is used to identify possible active molecules in a large molecule database, by examining their shapes and chemical complementarity to the active site.

-- Initial ligands: pyrrolamides_3D.sdf – download the dataset below and upload to Orion
+Initial ligands: pyrrolamides_3D.sdf – download the dataset below.

 After completing this task, you will be able to: